Downwind in Light Air

 I'm right at the front of the cockpit and my front knee is beside the centerboard.
 I'm seated inside the cockpit and not on the deck topsides.
 That is essential otherwise you have too much weight to weather and the boat can (and will) lurch / death-roll to weather.

 My back knee is well to leeward so I can press down to flatten the boat when required.
 From this position I can quickly move to leeward.
 Even in light air, you can get a small gust that will initiate a roll to weather.
 If you cannot quickly move to leeward, you may capsize to weather.
-Unlike a Laser, where you can correct a death-roll by steering into it (deeper by the lee), in the Aero, this technique does not work due to the hard chine.
-You must move your weight, like this:
+Unlike a Laser, where you can correct a death-roll by steering into it (deeper by the lee), in the Aero, this technique does not work sufficiently due to the hard chine.
+You must also move your weight, like this:

 Play the Sheet